 The Institute of Physics.
 (IOP) is a leading international science communicator.
 It is organized as a charity and devoted to the advancement of physics-related science.
 The IOP has a world-wide membership of 36,000.
 IOP conducts meetings, conferences and publishes peer-review articles for individuals in the physics-related field.
 IOP Publishing is a world leader in scientific publications.

-(Phys.org)—A proof-of-concept device that could pave the way for on-chip optical quantum networks has been created by a group of researchers from the US.
+A paper-based device that mimics the electrochemical signalling in the human brain has been created by a group of researchers from China.

 Students may soon be able to reach out and touch some of the theoretical concepts they are taught in their physics classes thanks to a novel idea devised by a group of researchers from Imperial College London.

 A force that intricately links the rotation of the Earth with the direction of weather patterns in the atmosphere has been shown to play a crucial role in the creation of the hypnotic patterns created by the skirts of the ...